-The RMC participants weight their annual sampling efforts so that approximately 80% are in in urban areas and 20% in non-urban areas.
+The RMC participants decided to partition their sampling efforts so that approximately 80% are in in urban areas and 20% in non-urban areas.
 In addition, between WY 2012 and WY 2015, SWAMP conducted 34 bioassessments throughout the RMC region at non-urban sites selected from the sample frame, including 10 sites in San Mateo County.